simplonco/js-training/README.md

 ## Exercises

-> Exercices given without automated validation, with just a short subject / explanation
+> Exercices given without automated validation, with just a short explanation

 * [Challenges](https://github.com/simplonco/js-challenges)
   _It will maybe hurt a bit, but for your good! :cactus:_